 3. Eating out at home and away

 Why not just pack up a picnic with snacks and food for the journey?
 That way you control the portions, and the calories.
-Sandwiches, wraps, or what about vegetable sticks with hummus all can be eaten when you make a rest stop.
+Sandwiches, wraps, or vegetable sticks with hummus all can be eaten on the journey or when out for the day.

 Careful with your drinks too, as most soft drinks will be high in sugar and calories, and if diet or low-calorie probably also have sweeteners as well.

-As it’s summer why not make a thermos of iced tea, black with lemon and honey, or use herbal tea bags with a dash of elderflower cordial – nice and cool and healthy too.
+As it’s summer why not make a thermos of iced tea made with herbal tea bags with a dash of elderflower cordial – nice and cool and healthy too.

 Summer can often be a difficult time at Menopause because hot flushes are certainly not helped by an increase in the temperature!
 Loose comfortable clothing is a must, and if weight gain is an issue too then bioidentical progesterone and Wellsprings Weight Control Capsules can also help.

 If you are struggling with the flushes, make sure that your hormone balance is helping you keep them under control and this article gives you an idea of what to avoid.